Michaelgwei86/kubernetes/Kubernetes/README.md

     kubectl set image deployment nginx nginx=nginx:1.18
     kubectl replace -f nginx.yaml

-    it creates resources quickly but is difficult to edit or understand what was involved.
+    it creates resources quickly but is difficult to edit or understand what is involved.

 - in the Declarative approach, a step-by-step approach through writing configuration files Here we can write configuration files